Richard Clarke & Catherine Flannagan

 In 1840 neighbours Richard Clarke and Edward Kealy donated three acres between them, along their dividing fence (see map below), for a church and burial ground in their local area at Paterson River.
 The Catholic Church at Summer Hill was built on this land in 1840, as a simple structure with wooden slab walls and a shingle roof.
 It survived into the 20th century when a new church was built alongside it and opened in 1913.

-1. full details for Richard Clarke, including primary sources, are provided in his datasheet on the Tocal website.
+1. Marriage 296/1818 Tasmania, copy of certificate courtesy of Bruce Hanke.
+Full details for Richard Clarke, including primary sources, are provided in his datasheet.

 5. Brian Walsh and Cameron Archer, Maitland on the Hunter.
 Paterson: CB Alexander Foundation, 2nd edit.
 2007.